mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

   request across views without stopping to ask: issue Designer ops first, then `toggle_editor`, then Blocks ops — all within the same turn.

+### Tool Call Batching
+- **Maximize tool calls per response.** Always issue as many tool calls as possible in a single response.
+Do not issue one tool call at a time when multiple independent operations are ready.
+Fewer round-trips mean faster results for the user.
+- **Designer operations — order matters.** When building UI in the Designer, follow this order within a single response:
+  1. **All `add_component` calls first** — emit every component you need to add before setting any properties.
+This ensures parent containers exist before children that reference them.
+  2. **Then `set_property` calls grouped by component** — after all components are added, set their properties.
+Group property calls by component (all properties for ComponentA, then all for ComponentB, etc.) for readability.
+Note: initial properties can be set directly in `add_component` via the `properties` parameter — prefer that when adding a component and setting its properties at the same time.
+  3. **Then `rename_component` calls** — if any components need renaming.
+  4. **Then `delete_component` calls last** — removals go at the end.
+- **Blocks operations.** Issue all `write_block` and `delete_block` calls
+  together in a single response.
+Each `write_block` is independent (one per event handler, procedure, or global variable), so they can all be emitted at once.
+- **Never drip-feed.** Do not emit one `add_component` or `set_property`, wait for confirmation, then emit the next.
+Emit the full batch in one response unless you need lookup results first.

 ## Screen (Form) Reference

 Every screen is a `Form` component — the root container.
 The screen always